huan/gast/README.md

 # GasT - Google Apps Script Testing-framework

-GasT is a TAP-compliant testing framework for Google Apps Script.
+GasT is a [TAP](http://testanything.org/)-compliant testing framework for Google Apps Script.
 It provides a simple way to verify that the GAS programs you write behave as expected.

 Github - https://github.com/zixia/gast

 A GasT unit testing file is a Javascript which defining unit testing cases.
-Under the hood, each test case is just a function with a description.
+Under the hood, each test case is just a function with a description, and output as TAP format.

 ```javascript
 var gastLibUrl='https://raw.githubusercontent.com/zixia/gast/master/gas-tap.js'